CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs/help/faq.md

     ##### last change 2025-03-23 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Do you send any personal information to your servers?"
+    No. All files are created locally, and we do not send usage information (or anything else) over the internet.
+    But please, if you use this software, cite it.

+    ##### last change 2025-05-29 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "How do I cite `beacon2-cbi-tools`?"

     You can cite the **Beacon v2 Reference Implementation** paper.
 Thx!